SuperCorrect: Advancing Small LLM Reasoning with Thought Template Distillation and Self-Correction: Experiments

 As shown in \cref{table-main-results}, our method \textbf{achieves new SOTA performance among all 7B models, significantly surpassing powerful DeepSeekMath-7B by 7.8\% and Qwen2.5-Math-7B by 15.1\% on MATH benchmark}.
 This promising results demonstrates our superiority and effectiveness in handling complicated reasoning tasks.
 Notably, we can achieve better results than larger-sized models such as Llama3-70B-Instruct \citep{touvron2023llama} in GSM8K and MATH, and achieve accuracy comparable to GPT-4o and GPT-4o-mini with our best model \method-Qwen-7B.
 We attribute this improvement in reasoning accuracy in two folds: 1) The first HSFT stage that equips student LLMs with a deeper and fine-grained reasoning process.
 Compare to conventional CoT reasoning process, it helps the student LLMs to think more carefully thus improving the reasoning consistency and reduce hallucinations issues on the problems that the student LLMs already mastered.
 2) The second cross-model DPO stage that leverages the error-driven insights from teacher LLM to help student LLMs break the bottleneck of their thoughts thus making it possible to deal with the problems that the student LLMs in acquiring the skills and knowledge to tackle problems they were previously unable to solve.
 We also present some detailed examples of hierarchical reasoning in \cref{app-ht-reasoning} from different datasets, please check them to have a comprehensive understanding of our \method.

 \paragraph{Improved Self-Correction Ability} Here we also show the improved self-correction ability of our \method as shown in \cref{pic-comparison-self-correction}.
 After initial reasoning stage, we let all the LLMs to verify the reasoning process and detect the logic flaws and errors within each reasoning step, and try to correct them.
 As a result of self-correction, our \method further increase the accuracy by 5$\sim$6\%, while other LLMs are ineffective to increase the accuracy, and some LLMs even decrease the original accuracy.
 Because our Cross-model DPO helps the LLMs to accurately locate the errors and logic flaws within each steps by learning teacher's correction traces, and use a fine-grained analysis and correction to help LLMs better correct them.
 After the Cross-model DPO process, the LLMs are not only able to consistently solve problems within its capabilities, but they are also able to solve wider range of problems with error-driven insights gained from teacher LLMs.
+We provide more quantitative analysis in \cref{app-tab-further-crossdpo} on how far cross-model DPO brings the student model and the teacher model closer to each other.
 We also provide some self-correction examples from different datasets, for more detail, please check \cref{app-self-correction}.